 Fighting A Charge

-Just because you got charged with illegal possession of drugs in Connecticut does not mean that the law cannot protect you.
+Just because you are charged with illegal possession of drugs in Connecticut does not mean that the law cannot protect you.
 We have found cases where police officers conducted illegal searches, or unconstitutional arrests.
 Both situations may lead to the case against you getting compromised or dropped entirely.
 If you have a substance abuse issue which led to your arrest we might coordinate your rehab with the best possible court resolution.

 At Ruane Attorneys our staff of highly trained attorneys and support staff can give you the legal help you need.
 We can help you get your life back on track.
 We have a reputation for fighting for our clients and winning the tough cases.
 By contacting us today, you take the first step in protecting yourself.
 Also, you can do this without paying for an initial consultation.
 In this section, you can research the Connecticut drug laws.
 Also, read our frequently asked questions to find out what other people asked.
 Finally, you can read up on Connecticut court procedure so you know what will happen at your court appearance.